Meet the Palliative Care Team

 Dr. Harrington is the Medical Director of the UAMS Palliative Care Program and practices at UAMS, Winthrop P. Rockefeller Cancer Institute and Central Arkansas Veterans Healthcare System.
 She received her M.D. at UAMS and completed her residency and fellowship at Virginia Commonwealth University Medical Center.
 She is board certified by the American Board of Internal Medicine and the American Board of Hospice and Palliative Medicine.
 She is Program Director of the UAMS Palliative Medicine fellowship program.
 Her special interests include cancer pain management, end-of-life care, and medical ethics.
 Read more.

-Margaret Love, A.P.N., is an Instructor in hospice and palliative care medicine for the UAMS Department of Internal Medicine Division of Hematology/Oncology.
+Margaret Love, APRN, is a hospice and palliative medicine certified nurse practitioner on the Palliative Care Team.
 She received her Bachelor of Science in Nursing and Master of Nursing Science in the Family Nurse Practitioner Program in the UAMS College of Nursing.
-Ms. Love previously was with the UAMS Donald W. Reynolds Institute on Aging as a geriatric/palliative care nurse practitioner.
-She has extensive experience providing care in the hospice skilled nursing facility, assisted living, & ambulatory settings.
+Ms. Love has extensive experience with geriatric palliative care, and hospice and palliative care in the assisted living and nursing home settings.

 Marie Sullivant, RN